Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

 1. Long-Tail Keywords

-The keywords for voice search are longer than the keywords for normal search because of the way we humans speak.
-People use complete sentences when speaking on mobile devices, much like while talking to a friend.
+The keywords for voice search are longer than those for normal search because of how we humans speak.
+People use complete sentences when speaking on mobile phones, much like talking to friends.

 As a result, the keyword research for voice search SEO strategies is different and varied.